rajattri/firs/StolenAlertFeatureDoc.md

 ## StolenAlertView

--> extends FramelayoutViewController
+->  extends FramelayoutViewController<br>
--> implements the view interface defined in StolenAlertPresenter class
+->  implements the view interface defined in StolenAlertPresenter class<br>

 Bindview: The Textview, button IDs in Stolen.xml and stolen_layout_vin.xml file are binded to this view class.